wzdong26/-wzdong/idb/README.md

 > Why wrap indexedDB?

-    The process of using native indexedDB is complex, including database requests, establishment transactions, and transaction operations.
+&emsp;&emsp;The process of using native indexedDB is complex, including database requests, establishment transactions, and transaction operations.
 The implementation of simplified encapsulation in formal project code is more efficient and more conducive to project maintenance.

 ## 🙆‍♂️ Contributor